What Are Direct-Acting Antivirals for HCV Treatment?

 NS5A protein inhibitors

-Generic names of NS5A protein inhibitors currently sold are:
+Generic names of NS5A protein inhibitors include:3

 - Epclusa (sofosbuvir and velpatasvir)